White Blood Cells (WBC)

 White blood count results are often compared with results of other blood tests, including a blood differential.
 A blood differential test shows the amount of each type of white blood cell, such as neutrophils or lymphocytes.
 Neutrophils mostly target bacterial infections.
 Lymphocytes mostly target viral infections.

-A higher than normal amount of neutrophils is known as neutrophilia.
+A higher-than-normal amount of neutrophils is known as neutrophilia.

-A lower than normal amount is known as neutropenia.
+A lower-than-normal amount is known as neutropenia.

-A higher than normal amount of lymphocytes is known as lymphocytosis.
+A higher-than-normal amount of lymphocytes is known as lymphocytosis.

 A lower normal amount is known as lymphopenia.